Developing a Robust Funding Strategy

 Budget Reallocation

-The simplest way to fund digital well-being products is to reallocate funds from your existing budget.
-By getting input and buy-in throughout the stakeholder engagement process, district leaders may identify areas of overlap or flexibility in departmental budgets.
+Many districts fund digital well-being products by reallocating funds from their existing budgets.
+By getting input and buy-in throughout the community engagement process, district leaders may identify areas of overlap or flexibility in departmental budgets.

 What it Takes:

-• Identify all existing sources of funding that could be used.
+• Identify all existing potential sources of funding, including those that have been already allocated.

 • Identify any current programs that aim to accomplish similar goals that could be combined or eliminated to make capacity for new investments.

-• Identify potential cost savings or revenue enhancements that may result from the investment (e.g. improvements in student or teacher attendance rates).
+• Identify potential return on investment, including cost savings or increased revenue that may result from implementing the product (e.g. improvements in student or teacher attendance rates).

 Advantages: